aimms/function-reference/elementary-computational-operations/time-functions/daylightsavingstartdate.rst

 .. seealso::

-    AIMMS support for time zones is discussed in full detail in Sections 33.7.4 and 33.10 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    AIMMS support for time zones is discussed in full detail in :ref:`sec:time.format.dst` and :doc:`advanced-language-components/time-based-modeling/working-in-multiple-time-zones` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.